 To learn more about principle 1: rejecting the diet mentality, check out the episode 2 in the Intuitive Eating Explained Series.

 Separate your values that have come from diet culture and those which honour your true self.
 Our world sends us messages that our body size or way of eating is linked to our value or worth as a person.
 We can internalise these messages and start to believe that to be a "better person" we must work on changing our body or follow strict food rules.
 However, when we start intuitive eating we allow space to explore our true values.
 We often find that our focus on weight or "eating right" is not supporting us to be the person we want to be.
 If we are holding onto diet culture values rather than our own true values, intuitive eating can easily start to feel like another diet.

 4. Check in with your intentions for food choices

 There is no right or wrong with how you eat or move, it all comes down to your intentions.
 Are you saying no to cake at a party because you really don't feel like eating cake or are you saying no to cake because you believe it's a bad food and feel guilt over eating it?
 Both may result in you not eating the cake in that moment, but if it comes from control and morality it is likely to result in stress, cravings or losing the social and emotional pleasure in the moment.
 This is turn can falsely reinforce that you need food rules to help control your eating.
 Checking in with your intentions for food and movement choices can help to identify if control is creeping back in and stop intuitive eating becoming another diet.

-To stop stressing over food and start intuitive eating, grab my free training with 5 steps to have a peaceful relationship with food.
+To stop stressing over food and start intuitive eating, grab my FREE E-BOOK with "5 steps to get started with Intuitive Eating".

 How to start intuitive eating and live free from dieting